delas/pdl-dashboard/README.md

 3. <b>ResourceId:</b> The metadata is stored in localMemory using this key, and therefore the key to accessing the information from a specific file.
 4. <b>ResourceInfo:</b>
     1. <b>Description:</b> Not implemented.
 Intented for additional information.
     2. <b>Dynamic:</b> Is resource expected to update.
-Resource will be requested in regular intervals.
+Resource will be requested in regular intervals when selected in the visualizations screen (only the file that is selected).
     3. <b>FileExtension:</b> Used by miner and repository for running and saving.
     4. <b>Host:</b> Owner of the file.
 Used to request for updates, or by miner to fetch the file from repository.
     5. <b>ResourceLabel:</b> The name of the file seen everywhere on the frontend.